artf/cimice/README.md

 # Cimice

 Cimice is an experimental user session recorder.
-The goal is to recreate, at least in part, the core function of already popular cloud services available online like Hotjar or Inspectlet.
+The goal is to recreate, at least in part, the core function of already popular cloud services available online ([see below](#cool-cloud-services)).

 ## Features